nicferrier/rcirc-notify/README.md

 First of all test that you have a notification application set up properly:

-      (rcirc-notify-page-me "Hello World")
+      M-x rcirc-notify-page-test

 If that displayed a notification you're ready to configure things.
 If not stop here and make sure you have one of the supported notification utilities installed!

 The next step is to add the rcirc-notify hooks, execute this:

-     (rcirc-notify-add-hooks)
+     M-x rcirc-notify-add-hooks

 You're done!
 If you want to customize things further the following customization variables are available:

 | Name                           | Description                                                                              | Default                             |
 | ------------------------------ | ---------------------------------------------------------------------------------------- | ----------------------------------- |